 Internationally known, my training focuses on crimes against children investigations and thousands of attorneys, judges, law enforcement professionals, medical, mental health and public health professionals, social workers, and advocates both in the United States and internationally have benefited from my training and technical assistance on a range of topics specifically related to crimes against children.
 Over 30 years of law enforcement/public service experience has allowed me to see firsthand the failures and successes of child abuse investigations and the degree to which the well being of a child victim depends on the actions adults and professionals are willing to take.

-I had the privilege of being the founder and board president of the Adams County Children’s Advocacy Center in Gettysburg, PA and past board president of the Wetzel-Tyler County, WV Child Advocacy Center in Paden City, WV and the Board Chair of the Adams County Domestic Violence Shelter (Survivors Inc.) in Gettysburg, PA.
+I had the privilege of being the founder and board president of the Adams County Children’s Advocacy Center in Gettysburg, PA and past board president of the Wetzel-Tyler County, WV Child Advocacy Center in Paden City, WV and the Board Chair of the Adams County Domestic Violence Shelter (Survivors Inc.) in Gettysburg, PA and currently sit on the board of Dream Big, Believe Bigger, Inc.

 It is my belief that our number one goal should be to provide the child victim the opportunity to become a survivor.
 In order to make this happen, every member of the team must do their part throughout the entire process.
 This means from the onset of the investigation, through the prosecution process, and lastly (and most importantly) the on-going services that must be provided to the child.